 Jewish Community Concerns

-Critical Ethnic Studies Approach Leads to Antisemitic Content in Ethnic Studies
+Liberated Ethnic Studies Leads to Antisemitic Content

 Screenshot from Feb 7, 2021 webinar by Samia Shoman, LESMC Leadership Team

-Critical/Liberated Ethnic Studies is tightly interwoven with anti-Israel dogma.
+Liberated Ethnic Studies is tightly interwoven with anti-Israel dogma.
 Falsely considering the existence of Israel as a colonial conquest of Palestine, this politicized brand of ES views Israel as a lingering, intolerable incursion of Western colonialism into “brown” and Eastern (Islamic) territory.

 Screen Shot 2021-01-06 at 2.41.08 PM.png